mre/endler.dev/content/2020/rust-compile-times/index.md

 - Rustc: **5m 45s**
 - Cranelift: **3m 13s**

-I could really feel the difference!
+I could really notice the difference!
 What's cool about this is that it creates fully working executable binaries.
-They won't be optimized as much, but they are great for testing.
+They won't be optimized as much, but they are great for local development.

 A more detailed write-up is on [Jason Williams' page](https://jason-williams.co.uk/a-possible-new-backend-for-rust), and the